ptcrews/smtcoq/SMTCoqTasks.md

 - [x] Update the Ocamlyacc parser to a Menhir parser
 - [x] Remove the LFSC parser and temporarily remove the `cvc4` tactic
 - [x] Update the parser to parse Alethe instead of veriT 2016 proofs.
 Remove rules that Alethe doesn't support
+- [x] Currently, we're assuming an ordering on the step numbers - we assume they are `t1,...,tn` and we don't account for sub-proofs, which would be `ti.tj`.
+Eventually update this to take any series of step numbers and convert them internally to an order we care about
+- [x] Support cvc4 v1.8
+- [x] Add an AST layer so we go parser -> AST -> AST transformations -> SMTCoq terms
 - [ ] Add Propositional logic + EUF rules
 	- [x] `trans` rule, `cong` rule predicate case
 	- [x] Simplification rules: `not_simplify`, `and_simplify`, `or_simplify`, `implies_simplify`, `equiv_simplify`, `ite_simplify`, `connective_def`, `bool_simplify`, `eq_simplify`